huyquoctrinh/MetaPolyp-CBMS2023/README.md

 You should install the ```keras_cv_attention_models==1.3.9``` to keep the original model, the new model base on the change of the Caformer will be updated

 ## :new: News:
-- Upcoming: Update the Knowledge Distillation for smaller backbone, and update the code for M2UNet.
+- Upcoming: Update the Knowledge Distillation for the smaller backbone

-- 30/05/2023: Our paper "Meta-former UNet: Simple but effcient" is accepted EUSIPCO 2023.
+- 30/05/2023: Our paper "M2UNet" is accepted EUSIPCO 2023.
 This is the specific concept of the Meta-former with UNet

 - 19/05/2023: Update pretrained-weight